 The Board covenants in the Bond Resolution to levy and assess, for each year that all or any part of the Bonds remain outstanding and unpaid, a tax adequate to provide funds to pay the principal of and interest on the Bonds.
-The District levied a debt service tax for 2024 in the amount of \$0.240 per \$100 of taxable assessed valuation.
+The District levied a debt service tax for 2024 at the rate of \$0.80 per \$100 of taxable assessed valuation.